My boats

 And ever since I heard about the E-drive I have wanted one.
 But people from the racing community warned me claiming there wouldn´t be any spare parts around.
 So I can tell you I was pretty happy when I found a completely new E-drive.
 This lower unit had never seen a drop of water when I got my hands on it.
 What a treasure!

-2 minutes after purchase
+2 minutes after purchase |

-Boat builders thumb
+Boat builders thumb |

-So when the very dedicated Fredrik at Propellertrim Stockholm found me a stainless steel Center-line prop ,specially made for these units ,I was all set.
+So when the very dedicated Fredrik at Stockholm found me a stainless steel Center-line prop ,specially made for these units ,I was all set.